If you’ve gone through a hard break up, you’re familiar with the shitty, soul gouging pain that comes with it.

 - It can be an emotional crutch rather than healing tool.

 - An increase in sexual partners comes with an increased risk of pregnancy or STIs – remember there’s no such thing as 100% safe sex.
+So it’s better to healthily chastise your man first before engaging into full sex.

 - You might find yourself attached to your new partner, but only for the sake of not being lonely.